Searching in Euclidean Spaces with Predictions: Introduction

 \subsection{Our contribution}

 Our main contributions are the following:

-\begin{itemize} \item We introduce a natural, new search problem in $\RR^d$ for $d\ge 1$, under a predictions model where we have approximate information about the distance to the target. \item We show that for each dimension $d$ and each constant prediction factor $c\ge 1$ there is a search strategy with competitive ratio $(6c)^{d+1}/3$.
+\begin{itemize} \item We introduce a natural, new search problem in $\RR^d$ for $d\ge 1$, under a predictions model where we have approximate information about the distance to the target. \item We show that for each dimension $d$ and each constant prediction factor $c\ge 1$ there is a search strategy with competitive ratio smaller than $(5c)^{d+1}$.
 To achieve this, we use $\eps$-nets from metric spaces, also known as $r$-nets, and provide a path of finite length but an infinite number of pieces.
 This result holds assuming that we know the prediction factor $c$.
-For \emph{unknown} prediction factor, a similar statement holds with a slightly different search strategy and larger competitive ratio.
-This result is given in Section~\ref{sec:upper_bound}. \item We show that for $c>4$, any deterministic search strategy in $\RR^d$ with $c$-predictions will have a competitive ratio of at least $(1/4)\cdot (c/16)^{d-1}\cdot \min\{\sqrt{\pi/d},1\}$.
-For this result we again use $\eps$-nets as a basic tool and we employ techniques developed for the Euclidean Traveling Salesperson with Neighbourhoods.
+For \emph{unknown} prediction factor, a slightly different search strategy leads to a competitive ratio smaller than $(10c)^{d+1}$.
+These results are given in Section~\ref{sec:upper_bound}. \item We show that for $c\ge 4$, any deterministic search strategy in $\RR^d$ with $c$-predictions will have a competitive ratio of at least $(c/4)^{d-1}\cdot \min\{\sqrt{\pi/d},1\}$.
+For this result, we construct an infinite family of $c$-predictions and use a volume argument to give a lower bound on the length of any path that can discern which $c$-prediction from the family is the actual one.
+The approach is motivated by the techniques used to obtain approximation algorithms for the Euclidean Traveling Salesperson with Neighbourhoods.
+However, in our setting we have an infinite number of neighbourhoods, one for each $c$-prediction.
 With a slightly worse constant, the lower bound holds also for randomized search strategies.
 This lower bound is shown in Section~\ref{sec:lower_bound}. \end{itemize}

 Additionally, we give several basic properties of the model.
 For example, we show that without a prediction function throughout the whole search, we cannot find the target using a path of bounded length, and having an infinite number of pieces (segments) in the search path is unavoidable.
 We also show that we may assume that the prediction function is continuous.
 We also note that when $c=1$, i.e., we have exact information about the distance to the target, the target can be reached with competitive ratio arbitrarily close to $1$.
 These results are presented in Section~\ref{sec:obs}.